AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Slate.md

+---
+Type: Game Note
+Date: 2023-01-07
+Tags:
+- "outer-wilds"
+- "character"
+Aliases:
+-
+---
-- Found on the starting area near the Launch Tower roasting some marshmallows.
+Found on the starting area near the Launch Tower roasting some marshmallows.

-- Engineer of the Outer Wilds Ventures Founders.
+Engineer of the Outer Wilds Ventures Founders.